 Welcome to Mrs. Szalay’s Web Page!

-8:15-8:25 -- Morning Check-In: Attendance, Lunch Count, HW turn in8:40-9:10 -- Specials
+8:15-8:25 -- Morning Check-In: Attendance, Lunch Count, HW turn in

-10:00--10:15 -- Recess
+10:00-10:15 -- Recess

 DOL: Daily Oral Language

-o Identify parts of speech
+- Identify parts of speech

-o Solve analogies
+- Solve analogies

-o Synonym/antonym practice
+- Synonym/antonym practice

-o Suffix/prefix practice
+- Suffix/prefix practice

-o Root words
+- Root words

-o Proofreading sentences and identifying and correcting errors
+- Proofreading sentences and identifying and correcting errors

+We will be using the ReadyGEN curriculum this year, which consists of short stories and novels.
 Ready GEN compliments the Daily 5 model.
 We will have whole class lessons, as well as small group lessons, read to self, reading with partners, listening to stories that model reading fluency, and word work (vocabulary and DOL).

-Social Studies, Science, and CATCH
+Social Studies, Science, and Project Lead the Way

 We will be doing in-class reading and discussions of material.

 Students will also complete comprehension questions and vocabulary aligning with the reading and discussions.

 We will practice writing throughout the week in journals, responses to stories, readings, etc…

-· Writing to inform and explain
+- Writing to inform and explain

-· Narrative writing
+- Narrative writing

-· Opinion/writing to persuade
+- Opinion/writing to persuade

 Assessment in the classroom is an ongoing process, so observations and records of the students’ progress constantly guide my instruction.
 MCPS report cards are linked to the National Standards for student achievement and provide both letter grades and proficiency reporting.
 While almost every assignment will receive teacher review, they will not all be recorded in the on-line grading program, Q. Report card grades will reflect your child’s growth and progress in each content area, and will correlate closely with proficiency standards.
 This is not always the same as a traditional grade point average, but will provide all of us with accurate information at each grading point.

 A very popular alternative to an overall letter grade is a scale that uses descriptors: advanced, proficient, nearing proficient, and novice.
 Our third grade team will be using numbers for each descriptor to assess our students.
 In addition, we will also have students self-assess on how they feel they are doing with meeting a particular learning target goal within a standard or content area.
 Below, I will explain each descriptor.

 Advanced: score of 4

-o Students go beyond what was presented in class.
+- Students go beyond what was presented in class.
 They provide detailed explanations using examples and diagrams/drawings from their text/lesson.
 These students have presented me with a more complex learning target goal.

 Proficient: score of 3

-o Students exhibit no errors relative to the simple and complex ideas, details, and processes of understanding the content/lesson.
+- Students exhibit no errors relative to the simple and complex ideas, details, and processes of understanding the content/lesson.
 Thus, they have met the learning target goal(s).

 Nearing Proficient: 2

 - Students require simplification of their learning target goals.
 They experience partial success, but there are some major errors or omissions of content/lesson understanding.

-o Students need assistance to complete work to meet the learning target goals.
+- Students need assistance to complete work to meet the learning target goals.